 The purpose of this policy is to ensure that the UIA ensures that it complies with the requirements of ‘Standard 2’ of the ‘National Code when assessing the student qualifications experience and English proficiency.

-This policy establishes the criteria for granting refunds to ensure that the refunds of fees are made in accordance with Standard 3 of the National Code 2007.
+This policy establishes the criteria for payment of fees and granting of refunds to ensure that the refunds of fees are made in accordance with the National Code 2018.

 The purpose of this policy is to ensure that the UIA provides support to students to adjust to study and life in Australia, to achieve their learning goals and to achieve satisfactory progress towards meeting the learning outcomes of the course.